 under them, after which the Hero had to decide to continue on or go home.

 If a Hero elected to quit, they were allowed to go "through the door" or "through the floor"; unlike what you may expect, several players opted to walk out.
-If the Hero lost, they went through the hole and the Stranger won $10,000.
+If the Hero lost, they went through the hole and the Stranger won $10,000 (raised to $25,000 in the eighth/ninth rounds, and $50,000 in the tenth).
 And the game ended, of course, because that Stranger becoming the new Hero was a bad idea

 - All or Nothing: Players either walked away with money "through the door" or went "through the floor" with nothing.

 - Bonus Round: After a game concluded, the real fun began — the remaining Strangers played a Sudden Death Speed Round where they were asked questions going around the circle with 10-second time limits.
 Each correct answer increased the pot (some episodes gave $1,000, others $2,000), and last one standing won it all.

 - Eject the Loser: All of the losers, some winners (if they chose this way out), and finally Ben at the end of the show were disposed of through the floor.